fedir/fedir.github.com/_posts/2013-07-14-vagrant-for-local-development.md

 The code exchange of web projects could be done trough version control system, as git (centralized repository using branches in case when You need).

-## Puppet
+## Puppet and Chef

-Great tool to automate package management of Your box.
+Great tools to automate package management of Your box.

-There is a [nice GUI configurator](https://puphpet.com/), where You could parameter the key features of Your package.
+There is a [nice GUI configurator](https://puphpet.com/) for Puppet, where You could parameter the key features of Your package.
+There is one for [Chef](http://rove.io/) too.

 ## Ressources
 * Vagrant intro http://docs-v1.vagrantup.com/v1/docs/getting-started/index.html